Our Team

 Emma Dix-Founder and trustee

 Joe was Emma’s first-born child and only son.
-After Joe’s murder, Emma & Phil decided that they wanted to use their experiences to help other parents and youngsters.
-They joined forces with Lorraine Bliss in summer 2022 and have been building the Foundation since.
+Following Joe’s tragic murder, Emma and her partner Phil made the decision to turn their experience into something positive by supporting other parents and young people.
+In the summer of 2022, they joined forces with Lorraine Bliss and have been building the Foundation together ever since.

-Emma qualified as a diagnostic radiographer in 1999 working both in the NHS and private sector.
-In 2011 she completed her PGD in ultrasound and now manages the antenatal ultrasound department at the Norfolk & Norwich University Hospital.
-Emma takes pride in leading her team by example and always has patient care at heart.
+Emma qualified as a diagnostic radiographer in 1999 and has worked across both the NHS and private sector.
+In 2011, she completed her Postgraduate Diploma in Ultrasound and now manages the Antenatal Ultrasound Department at Norfolk & Norwich University Hospital.
+Emma takes great pride in leading her team by example, with patient care always at the heart of her work.

 Phil Dix-Designated safeguarding lead and trustee

-Phil qualified as a carpenter at Norwich City College in 1997.
-Phil owns and runs Phil Dix Carpentry.
-He does a mixture of domestic and subcontracted work all over the country.
+Phil qualified as a carpenter at Norwich City College in 1997 and is the owner of Phil Dix Carpentry.
+He undertakes a mixture of domestic and subcontracted work across the country.

-Phil has a passion for sport, watching football and playing cricket at Sprowston Cricket Club where he also manages the bar in the club house.
-Phil has completed his first aid training and about to undertake the designated safeguarding lead training course in November.
+Phil has a strong passion for sport, particularly football, and plays cricket at Sprowston Cricket Club, where he also manages the bar in the clubhouse.
+He has completed his first aid training and is due to undertake the Designated Safeguarding Lead training course in November.

-Phil has a great ability to engage and communicate with youngsters both at work and cricket.
-Joe’s friends find Phil approachable and easy to talk to.
-Phil is looking to use his previous experiences to raise awareness and prevent other families being in his situation.
+Phil has a natural ability to engage and communicate with young people, both through his work and at cricket.
+Joe’s friends describe him as approachable and easy to talk to.
+Phil is committed to using his experiences to raise awareness and help prevent other families from facing a similar tragedy.

 Alan Bliss-Chairperson & trustee

-Alan is a retired Employment Legal Specialist, Tribunal Advocate and Consultant who has volunteered and campaigned for many years for opportunities and social justice for young people who are less able to speak for themselves.
-He is an experienced Charity Trustee and brings a wealth of knowledge and experience to our Trustee Board.
+Alan is a retired Employment Law Specialist, Tribunal Advocate, and Consultant who has volunteered and campaigned for many years to promote opportunity and social justice for young people who are less able to speak for themselves.
+He is an experienced Charity Trustee and brings a wealth of knowledge, insight, and governance experience to the Trustee Board.

 Lorraine Bliss MBE- trustee & fundraiser